How to Choose the Right Exhaust Hood for Your Restaurant (Without Overbuying)

 The type of food you cook determines the type of hood you need.

 If even one appliance produces grease, you’ll need a Type 1 hood.
-This is where many buyers accidentally underbuy — or overspend by upgrading unnecessarily later.
+This is where many buyers accidentally underbuy, or overspend later by upgrading unnecessarily.

-Exhaust hoods should extend beyond the cooking equipment:
+Exhaust hoods should extend beyond the cooking equipment to provide proper capture and coverage.

 Buying an oversized hood may seem safer, but it can: